Galina Antyufeyeva

 She was born on 6 January 1960 in Belogorsk, Amur Oblast, in Russia.
 In 1989 she graduated from Chișinău agricultural institute as "scientist-agronomist", followed by a juridical degree from the T. G. Shevchenko State University in Tiraspol in 1998.

-Since 2000 she is a member of the Transnistrian parliament.
-As MP Antyufeyeva is head of the PMR parliamentary committee on legislation.
+Antyufeyeva is Deputy Chairman of Supreme Council of the Pridnestrovian Moldavian Republic.
+Since 2000 she has been a member of the Transnistrian parliament.
+As MP, she is head of the PMR parliamentary committee on Committee on Legislation, Law-Enforcement Agencies, Security, Defense, Protection Rights and Freedoms of Citizens and member of the Committee on Security, Defence and Peacekeeping Activity.
 She has been a member of the Respublika party allied with the PMR's president, Igor Smirnov.
 On 3 July 2007 she took part in founding the party Fair Republic.
+At some point, she switched to Obnovlenie, the dominant party of the country and is currently its chairperson.

+In 2020, she was elected as a deputy of the Supreme Council of the VII convocation in electoral district No. 25 “Western”.
+On December 8, 2020, she was elected Deputy Chairman of the Supreme Council.